 Nowhere in Australia rivals Sydney in terms of the city’s spectacular harbour location and iconic sights.

-If you only have limited time to explore, here are ten top things to do in Sydney that shouldn’t be missed.
+Here are ten top things to do in Sydney that shouldn’t be missed during your visit.

 Get to know the Sydney Opera House

 The city’s brightest star looks good in all weathers and at all times of day.
 There are so many ways to enjoy this architectural gem: see a performance (including plays, concerts and ballets as well as operas), join a guided tour, or just walk around and marvel at the building itself.
 The Opera Bar reinvents the beer-garden concept Sydney-style, and offers live evening jazz music and cocktails by the harbour’s edge.
 A drink or meal here includes front-row seats for one of the world’s great urban scenes — encompassing the Harbour Bridge, the lights of Luna Park and, of course, the Opera House itself in all its illuminated glory.

 To appreciate the majesty of this engineering marvel you need to climb it or cross it – preferably both.
 The Pylon Lookout (located at the bridge’s city end and accessible from Bridge Stairs in Cumberland Street) offers a unique perspective on the iconic steel arch as well as providing far-reaching views of the city and harbour.
 From here, it takes about 15 minutes to walk across the harbour using the pedestrian walkway that extends the length of the Bridge on its eastern side.
 Early risers will capture the best photos.
 Those prepared to brave the arch’s heady heights can take on the Sydney Harbour Bridge climb.

 Walk in the footsteps of Governors past on Macquarie Street